-I am an organic kitchen gardener, author (of No Dig Organic Home & Garden), plant based chef, teacher and blogger based in Somerset, England where I grow beautiful vegetables, fruit, flowers and herbs using no dig methods.
+I am an organic kitchen gardener, award winning author (of No Dig Organic Home & Garden), plant based chef, teacher and blogger based in Somerset, England where I grow beautiful vegetables, fruit, flowers and herbs using no dig methods.
 Using this abundance, I create seasonal recipes at home and for Charles Dowding’s gardening course lunches – affordable, seasonal healthy food (we worked out that a lunch of 16 different dishes plus homemade bread cost around 60p a head for 20 people!)

 Homegrown and foraged plants are key ingredients for my natural non toxic and environmentally sustainable potions for the home, body and garden.
 Genuinely seasonal plant based food is a particular passion: I love developing (and eating!) recipes based on what I can pick that day and from my home produced store cupboard.
 I preserve what I can so we can enjoy summer’s bounty throughout the winter – canning, dehydrating, jams and chutneys, wine, oils, interesting alcoholic potions and vinegars.

 I write about my work, potions, creations and my home gardening in my blog, NoDigHome.

 My work as a kitchen gardener includes working for commercial growers, restaurants, on allotments, in domestic gardens, for transition towns and on large private estates.
 I am the kitchen gardener for Roth Bar and Grill at Hauser and Wirth, Somerset, supplying the restaurant and bar with seasonal vegetables, herbs and edible flowers.